About the Web Integrity Project

 WIP builds on the work of the Environmental Data and Governance Initiative’s (EDGI) Website Monitoring Team, which our co-founders were helped found.
 EDGI tracks and reports on changes to federal environmental, climate, and energy Web resources.
 In writing our website monitoring reports, we make use of protocols that our co-founders helped develop with colleagues at EDGI, in addition to relying on partners at the Internet Archive and making use of their Wayback Machine.

 Beyond providing the public insight to the ways our government may undermine the integrity of public information and Web resources, we believe it’s important to help the public understand how it can access those resources in the future and demand that the government makes that access possible.
 An informed public can call on the government to sustain valuable programs and demand the creation of important safeguards that contribute to our collective well-being, but the government diminishes the public’s capacity to do so when it censors public information.

 Our website monitoring reports are geared toward providing journalists and advocates with essential context for how federal websites evolve.
 We also serve as a resource, assisting journalists as they use changes to federal websites as a lens for better understanding agencies’ shifting priorities.

 The Web Integrity Project Team

-Toly Rinberg (Director) – Toly is responsible for all WIP operations and leads the WIP team’s efforts to hold our government accountable by revealing shifts in public information and access to Web resources.
+Sarah John (Director) – Sarah oversees WIP operations and leads the team’s efforts to hold our government accountable by revealing shifts in public information and access to Web resources.

-Andrew also serves as a Special Environmental Advisor at the Project On Government Oversight and helps lead the Environmental Data and Governance Initiative’s Website Monitoring Team.
-He is currently on leave from his Ph.D. in Applied Physics at Harvard University, and he graduated from Princeton University with a B.A. in Physics.
+Andrew Bergman – Andrew is currently studying a Ph.D. in Applied Physics at Harvard University, and he graduated from Princeton University with a B.A. in Physics.
+Andrew serves as a Special Environmental Advisor at the Project On Government Oversight and helps lead the Environmental Data and Governance Initiative’s Website Monitoring Team.
 He’s also Rachel’s brother..
 I bet you just thought the name thing was a coincidence.